Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

+Throughout this work, we have considered weak spatial gradient of the nutrient (see Table S1 in Ref. \cite{sup_mat}).
+Even in the presence of a strong gradient our main conclusions remain valid and we find the optimal cluster size is somewhat larger when the gradient is stronger (data shown in Fig. S5 in Ref. \cite{sup_mat}).
+Although rapid spatial variation of nutrient has been shown to induce large activity fluctuations in the cell \cite{long2017feedback, sun2017macroscopic, micali2017drift, xue2016moment} which is expected to trigger a stronger methylation response, the ligand free energy changes by a larger amount when the cell is running through a rapidly varying nutrient profile which shifts the trade-off point towards a larger cluster size.

 {\it Conclusions:} In this work we have investigated the role of receptor clustering on the chemotactic efficiency of a cell.
-Although receptor cooperativity amplifies the cell sensitivity towards small variation in nutrient level, it also increases the activity fluctuations inside the cell.
+Although receptor cooperativity amplifies the cell sensitivity towards small variation in nutrient level, the activity fluctuations inside the cell also increase since the number of clusters go down.
 Large deviation of activity from its mean value triggers large change in methylation levels to ensure adaptation in the biochemical network.
 The ligand binding energy cannot keep up with such large change in methylation energy and the free energy difference between the active and inactive states gets controlled by methylation now.
-Above interplay gives rise to a performance peak at an intermediate value of the receptor cluster size.
+The above interplay gives rise to a performance peak at an intermediate value of the receptor cluster size.

 For a noisy nutrient environment, an optimal size of the receptor signaling team was reported in earlier studies \cite{endres2008variable, aquino2011optimal}.
-It was argued that receptor cooperativity does not only amplify the ligand signal, but also the noise present in it.
+It was argued that receptor cooperativity amplifies not only the ligand signal, but also the noise present in it.
 For optimal performance, therefore, a trade-off is required where the signaling team size should be large enough for sensitive detection of small changes in ligand concentration, but small enough such that the amplified noise does not insensitize the cell response \cite{endres2008variable}.
 Moreover, when both ligand noise and intracellular biochemical noise are considered, the receptor clustering is beneficial as long as the amplified ligand noise stays below the biochemical noise \cite{aquino2011optimal}.
-On the other hand, we find an optimal team size even when the ligand concentration profile does not fluctuate with time, and the origin of this optimality is completely new.
+On the other hand, we find an optimal team size even when the ligand concentration profile does not fluctuate with time, and the origin of this optimality to our best knowledge has not been reported previously.